Graylog2/documentation/pages/installation/graylog_ctl.rst

 Production readiness
 ====================

-You can use this image for small production setups but please consider to harden the security of the box before.
+You can use the Graylog appliances (OVA, Docker, AWS, ...) for small production setups but please consider to harden the security of the box before.

  * Set another password for the default ubuntu user
  * Disable remote password logins in /etc/ssh/sshd_config and deploy proper ssh keys